ScamPy -- A sub-halo clustering & abundance matching based Python interface for painting galaxies on the dark matter halo/sub-halo hierarchy: Acknowledgements

 \section{Acknowledgements}

+The Authors warmly thank the referee, Boryana Hadzhiyska, for the constructive report.
 T.R. is thankful to Federico Marulli, Alfonso Veropalumbo and Luigi Danese for useful discussion.
 This work has been partially supported by PRIN MIUR 2017 prot.
 20173ML3WW 002, `Opening the ALMA window on the cosmic evolution of gas, stars and supermassive black holes'.
 A.L. acknowledges the MIUR grant `Finanziamento annuale individuale attivit\'a base di ricerca' and the EU H2020-MSCA-ITN-2019 Project 860744 `BiD4BEST: Big Data applications for Black hole Evolution STudies'.
 MV and TR are supported by the INFN-PD51 INDARK grant.
 MV is also supported by financial contribution from the agreement ASI-INAF n.2017-14-H.0.